C2SM-RCM/emiproc/joss/paper.md

 ## Emissions generation

-In some cases, the emissions are not provided in the inventory.
-For example, the emissions from human respiration are not provided in the inventory.
-However, they can be estimated based on the population density.
+In some cases, some emissions are not provided in the inventory.
+For example, the human respiration is rarely provided.
+However, an emission map for this sector can be estimated based on the population density.
-TODO: add link
+For this purpose, `emiproc` provides a module that helps to calculate these emissions.

 Another example is the emissions from vegetation.
-Different models can estimate the emissions from vegetation based on satellite observations. `emiproc` implements the VPRM model [@vprm] with an example in
+Different models can estimate the emissions from vegetation based on satellite observations. `emiproc` implements the VPRM model [@vprm].
-TODO: add link.

 This topic is one for which the HERMES model is already well developed in its bottom-up part [@hermesv3_part2] as they implemented many sectors and polluants.